danielsobrado/CCDAK-Exam-Questions/LAST_MINUTE_REVIEW.md

 - **To guarantee at-least-once processing**, do not commit offsets until successfully processing the failed record, rather than committing earlier offsets.
 - **Consumers in the same group read mutually exclusive partitions**, not mutually exclusive offsets or all data from all partitions.
 - **The Kafka Producer is thread-safe and can be shared across threads**, but the Consumer is not thread-safe and should be used in one thread.
+- Kafka uses **Java and Scala** as its primary programming languages.
+- When evaluating a stream processing system, global considerations include the **availability of clean APIs and abstractions** and the system's **community support**, in addition to use-case-specific considerations.